astoeckel/ev3_event_broker/README.md

 * Allows to read tacho-motor positions and to set the motor PWM duty-cycle (roughly proportional to the current/torque)

 ## Overview
-*EV3 Event Broker* is based on a simple UDP-based message bus (see below for a description of the format).
-Each EV3 device in the network is assigned a unique name which is used to identify devices and their IP address on the network.
+*EV3 Event Broker* is based on a simple UDP-based message protocol (see below for a description of the format).
+Each EV3 device in the network is assigned a unique name which can be used to identify their IP address on the network.

 `ev3_broker_server` runs on the LEGO® brick and broadcasts sensor data as UDP packages.
 At the same time it waits for incoming UDP packages containing commands, such as setting the duty cycle of a motor.